15 Best Fighting-Type Pokemon of All Generations, Ranked

 Zamazenta

-Inside a statue in the Galar region, there is a slumbering Pokémon that lived during ancient times.
-This Pokémon is no other than Zamazenta, the version mascot of Pokémon Shield.
+Inside a statue in the Galar region, there is a slumbering Pokemon that lived during ancient times.
+This Pokemon is no other than Zamazenta, the version mascot of Pokemon Shield.

 Zamazenta boasts an elite-level base stat total of 660.
 If it holds an item called Rusty Shield, it can achieve the Crowned Shield form, which turns its base stat total to 700.

-While in the Crowned Shield form, Zamazenta can act as a tank that soaks a lot of damage while letting its partner Pokémon sweep the opposing party.
+While in the Crowned Shield form, Zamazenta can act as a tank that soaks a lot of damage while letting its partner Pokemon sweep the opposing party.
 It can defend well against any kind of damaging moves, since its base stat points for Defense and Sp.
 Defense are both 140.

 2. Koraidon (Base Stat Total: 670)